aspnet/MicrosoftConfigurationBuilders/README.md

 With this project, Microsoft is providing a basic set of Configuration Builders that should make it easy for developers to get started with the new feature.
 They are also intended to address some of the basic needs of applications as they move into a container and cloud focused environment.

+### V2 Update:
+Version 2 is here with some new features:
+  * ConfigBuilder Parameters from AppSettings - This has been one of the most asked for features of these config builders.
+With V2, it is now possible to read initialization parameters for config builders from `appSettings`.
+Read more about it [here](#appsettings-parameters).
+  * Lazy Initialization - As part of the work to enable pulling config parameters from `appSettings`, these key/value configuration builders now support a lazy initialization model.
+Things that must happen immediately can be left in the existing `Initialize(name, config)` method, or builders can leverage the `LazyInitialize(name, config)` method for things that can happen just before retrieving values.
+All builders in this project have been updated to be lazy whenever possible.
+  * Updateable Keys - Builders can now massage key names before inserting into config.
+The [AzureKeyVaultConfigBuilder](#azurekeyvaultconfigbuilder) has been updated to use this feature to allow embedding 'version' tags in key names instead of applying a single 'version' tag to the builder.
+(Note: This is seperate from, and performed *after* prefix stripping.)
+  * Base Optional Tag - The [optional](#optional) tag that some of the builders in this project employed in V1 has been moved into the base class and is now available on all key/value config builders.
+  * Section Handlers - This feature allows users to develop extensions that will apply key/value config to sections other than `appSettings` and `connectionStrings` if desired.
+Read more about this feature in the [Section Handlers](#sectionhandlers) segment below.

 ## Key/Value Config Builders

 If you read the blog post linked above, you probably recognize that Configuration Builders can be quite flexible.
 Applications can use the Configuration Builder